 Often fused with western music/sounds, particularly J.S.
 Bach, free jazz, experimental music and improvisation, Kato’s choreography, which looks simple, yet multilayered in meanings, encourage active participation from audiences through their imagination, memories and experiences.

 Kato considers improvisation over the concept of yin-yang in Taoism: composition and improvisation cannot exist in a vacuum, but rather include the other aspect in different degrees in the entity of a single dance work.
 In other words, when improvisation matures, it seeks out the form of composition and when composition matures, it seeks out the form of improvisation.
 Butoh master Kazuo Ohno observed that one must: “improvise the same thing one hundred times, and then you start to see the truth in the movement.”
-This means, if you improvise about “flower,” after one hundred times of improvisation, you start to see something that can be called the law of nature or the law of the movement.
-And that is recognized as the essence of composition.
-When Kato performs and creates a dance work, she keeps seeking to encounter these absolute moments of being, and that’s how she copes with and balance improvisation (spiritual order) and composition (the law of nature/the movement) in her dance work.
-When the balance is achieved, Kato believes that liberation emerges.
+This means, if you improvise upon “flower,” after one hundred times of improvisation, you start to experience something that can be called the law of nature or the law of the movement, and that is recognized as the essence of composition (of nature).
+When Kato performs and creates a dance work, she keeps seeking to encounter these absolute of being, and that’s how she copes with and balance and/or unite improvisation and composition in her dance work.
+Then, she perceives both must be standing upon the common realm: natural and spiritual order = the law of nature/the principles in movement.
+When the balance/unity is achieve through such attuned state of being, Kato believes that the true liberation emerges.